-For digital nomads, explorers, and campervan enthusiasts, the dream of traversing Europe’s scenic byways is a thrill that’s hard to resist.
+For digital nomads, explorers, and enthusiasts, the dream of traversing Europe’s scenic byways is a thrill that’s hard to resist.
 Rolling through centuries-old villages, vibrant cities, and breathtaking countryside offers an unparalleled sense of freedom.

 But for those looking to own their own set of wheels in Europe, especially as a non-resident, it’s not as easy as signing on the dotted line.
 From paperwork tangles to residency quirks, buying and registering a car or campervan in the EU can feel like an adventure of its own.